QuesmaOrg/quesma/README.md

 It's possible to run Quesma from IDE with a debugger.
 For that, you need to start the auxiliary services with the `local-debug.yml` file, which provides minimal set of dependencies - Elasticsearch, Clickhouse, and Kibana with sample data sets.

+1. Change the name of the `config.yaml.template` file to `config.yaml` or create a new one and copy the content from the template.
-1. Navigate to `quesma/main.go` and click `Run application` menu in your IDE.
+2. Navigate to `quesma/main.go` and click `Run application` menu in your IDE.
 Optionally you can also run the `main.go` file from the command line.
-2. Start auxiliary services with the following command:
+3. Start auxiliary services with the following command:
     ```bash
     HOST_IP=$(ifconfig en0 | awk '/inet / {print $2}') docker-compose -f docker/local-debug.yml up
     ```
    This is minimalistic setup with `Elasticsearch`, `ClickHouse`, and `Kibana` populated with sample data sets.
    There's also `MITM proxy` to help you inspect the actual traffic.

    **NOTE:** Since we're all using Mac's, Docker deamon cannot use `host` network mode.
 The only option for processes running in containers to connect locally running Quesma process is to pass the IP address like this.
-3. If you set proper breakpoints in your IDE, you should see the execution stopped at the breakpoint.
+4. If you set proper breakpoints in your IDE, you should see the execution stopped at the breakpoint.
-4. Profit!
+5. Profit!